 But can it also help with any heart conditions?

-51. Marijuana could help with malaria
+51. Could help with malaria

-You know what an enhancement it can be heightening your sensitivity to touch in almost orgasmic ways.
+If you’ve ever used marijuana while making love, you know how it can improve your sex-life.
+Marijuana can increase your sensitivity to touch in almost orgasmic ways.

 But did you know it also can increase your libido?